“PlayStation 4 Pro is the first console to take 4K UHD gaming seriously.”

 In many cases, the resolution boost increases image quality to some degree on both 4K and 1080p sets.
 If you’re on a 4K set, the increased render resolution means less chance softness or up-scaling artifacts.
 And if you have a 1080p television, the game can “super-sample,” which means it renders at a higher resolution and then down-scales to 1080p.
 That results in a sharper, cleaner image.

 Of course, this is all a bit confusing.
 While many games will “just look better” when you plug the PS4 Pro in, you may find yourself tinkering with settings to make games work “right.”
 This isn’t a problem — more choice is generally a good thing — but, as with adding patches and other PC-style system features to consoles, the feature offloads more decisions onto you, and forces you to do more research about the technical aspects of games.
-That’s a boon on PC, where those distinctions allow you to customize your hardware, but on a console it feels more like a burden.
+After launch, Sony also added a “boost mode” to the Pro, which pushes games without dedicated support for the Pro to run at higher framerates.
+Unfortunately, the feature is far from perfect: The results of “boosting” varies from game to game, and Sony has acknowledged that it can cause unforeseen glitches to occur, adding more trial-and-error to your console.
+That’s a boon on PC, where those distinctions allow you to customize your hardware, but on a console, it feels more like a burden.

 Both the PlayStation 4 and PS4 Pro support high-dynamic range, so it technically isn’t only a benefit of the PS4 Pro.
 But since HDR is only available in a subset of 4K televisions, and the PS4 Pro was originally shown with 4K and HDR working together to boost the console’s image equality, it is an important, and very questionable, aspect of what the console can do.

 Even if you purchase a compatible TV, there’s a good chance you may experience frustrating technical issues that could impede or prevent your ability to play games with HDR.
-Though it varies from from model-to-model and brand-to-brand, it seems that models may have compatibility issues.
-Some of these seem to be firmware related.
-In November, 2016, LG released a firmware patch for some of its TVs that specifically addressed problems with the PS4 Pro.
+Though it varies from model-to-model and brand-to-brand, it seems that models may have compatibility issues.
+Some of these seem to be firmware-related.
+In November 2016, LG released a firmware patch for some of its TVs that specifically addressed problems with the PS4 Pro.

 All of these roadblocks make HDR all but unusable, which is a shame.

 While it would be easy to simply chalk this up to a defective TV, it’s worth pointing out that the problem would not have presented at all if not for the technical eccentricities of the PS4 Pro.
-While TV-makers are individually working to make their HDR sets PS4 Pro-compatible, it seems fair to say that every person will have their own issues navigate when pairing the console with a TV.
+While TV-makers have worked to make their HDR sets PS4 Pro-compatible, it seems fair to say that every person will have their own issues navigate when pairing the console with a TV.

 All of these roadblocks make HDR all but unusable, which is a shame.
-Based on what we saw at the at the PS4 Pro unveiling event, where we saw the PS4 Pro using 4K and HDR together, and our review unit where we played in 4K only, HDR seems to be the more impressive of the two upgrades.
+Based on what we saw at the PS4 Pro unveiling event, where we saw the PS4 Pro using 4K and HDR together, and our review unit where we played in 4K only, HDR certainly is the more impressive of the two upgrades.
 The more dynamic lighting allows you to see across longer distances, and discern subtle details in bright and dark places that would be obscured standard HD.

 Going “Pro” in VR

 The PlayStation 4 Pro can also improve how well PSVR games work, regardless of what TV you have.
 According to Sony’s Mark Cerny, the PS4 Pro does not automatically incur any technical improvements without dedicated support built into individual games.
 Based on our testing, we generally found this to be the case.
-Though games may seek to use the PS4 Pro’s to enhance PSVR in different ways, the added graphical power seems to allow the headset to show more detailed renderings at higher resolution.
-(As of this time we’ve only tested one PS4 Pro enabled PSVR game.
-We will update this review once we have a better sense of console’s overall benefit.)
+Though games may seek to use the PS4 Pro to enhance PSVR in different ways, the added graphical power seems to allow the headset to show more detailed renderings at a higher resolution.

 Is there a better alternative?